-Mike Dawson in Darkseed 2.
-While he was competent and knew what he was doing in the first game (even if it was only because the player used a walkthrough), in the sequel he seems to struggle with things that shouldn't really be too problematic, and getting himself into situations that could be easily avoided.
-The major obstacle for the first two-thirds of the game is his inability to win simple carnival games without otherworldly technology aiding him.
+Mike Dawson in Dark Seed 2.
+While he was competent and knew what he was doing in the first game (even if it was only because the player used a walkthrough), in the sequel he seems to struggle with things that shouldn't really be too problematic, and gets himself into situations that could be easily avoided.
 His attempt to stop the Dark World invasion, something he achieved handily in the first game, is implied to be badly botched.
 The ending is left ambiguous, but it doesn't end well for him, either way.

 In Assassin's Creed III, Connor fails all of his longterm goals even though he manages to kill all of his enemies.
 He finds out the hard way that the world does not run on Black and White Morality and that killing people doesn't always make problems go away.
 His only victories are re-starting the all-but-dead Assassin Order in America and successfully hiding the MacGuffin away for his descendant to find.
 Oh, and living long enough to become Desmond's ancestor, but that was a Foregone Conclusion because the life of an assassin who dies before siring heirs couldn't exactly be relived through the Animus.